-Since Halloween falls on a Wednesday this year, consider the weekend before a time when more youngsters will be out and about going to parties and other festivities.
-Besides the trick-or-treating on the holiday itself, some towns are hosting parades on that weekend.
+Since Halloween falls on a Sunday this year, consider the entire weekend a holiday for kids to be out and about.
+Some towns are hosting festivities on Saturday and then there is trick-or-treating on Sunday.
 Be on the lookout for costume-clad youngsters in your travels.

-When you are driving be alert and aware there will be extra pedestrian traffic.
-The speed limit in most residential neighborhoods is 25 mph but when children are out trick-or-treating it’s a good idea to drive even slower.
+When you are driving over this holiday weekend be alert and aware there will be extra pedestrian traffic.
+The speed limit in most residential neighborhoods is 25 mph but when children are out trick-or-treating it’s a good idea to drive even more slowly.
 Keep in mind that kids may attempt to cross mid-block or between parked cars.

 Also, some children may be difficult to see if they are wearing dark costumes.
 Some kids who are wearing masks will have an obstructed view of cars.
 These are details we need to think about.

-If your older kids are going out trick-or-treating on their own, remind them about crossing streets properly and safely.
+If your older kids are going out trick-or-treating, remind them about crossing streets properly and safely.
 Also, make sure they carry flashlights and use reflective tape or stickers on costumes and treat bags.
 Never let the little ones go trick-or-treating without a trust-worthy and responsible adult.

 Know the route your kids will be taking if you aren’t going with them.
 Let them know that they are to check in with you every hour, by phone or by stopping back at home.

 Remind your children to never, ever go into a stranger’s house or even stop and speak with a stranger on the street when out trick-or-treating.
 Explain that some adults are bad and want to hurt children and that they should never get into a car or go anywhere with a stranger.
 But if this should this happen, tell them to scream as loud as they can and to run away as fast as they can to someplace safe.